ashuto0sh/haskell-programming/ch02/notes.md

 ***:{ and :}*** : Multi-line functions in GHCi prompt.

-***:sprint*** : Print variables and see what has been evaluated already, with the underscore representing expressions that haven’t been evaluated yet.
+***:sprint,s*** : Print variables and see what has been evaluated already, with the underscore representing expressions that haven’t been evaluated yet.

+***:kind,k*** : Print kind signature of a type constructor.